ufukty/gohandlers/README.md

 commands:
-    bindings : Produces a file contains Build and Parse methods for binding types client   : Produces a file contains Client and its methods list     : Produces a file contains ListHandlers function/methods yaml     : Produces a yaml file contains handler paths and methods for non-Go clients
+    bindings : Produces a file contains Build and Parse methods for binding types client   : Produces a file contains Client and its methods mock     : Produces a file contains Client mock and an interface list     : Produces a file contains ListHandlers function/methods yaml     : Produces a yaml file contains handler paths and methods for non-Go clients